Update your filters to get more cards to display. Reach out if you are having any problems.

 Looking for the lowdown on Coles credit cards?
 You’ve come to the right place.
 Time to look a little closer at what Coles has to offer.

 Now to those perks that have been mentioned so often.
 Yes, Coles credit cards offer access to credit, some money saving capabilities, and some very nice features.
 But, they also have a few other tricks up their sleeve.

-By choosing a Coles credit card or insurance product, cardholders can earn more flybuys points as they shop.
+By choosing a Coles credit card or insurance product, cardholders can collect more flybuys points as they shop.
 As we said, Coles also offers a range of insurance products.
 These include car insurance, home insurance and life insurance.
-By combining these products with a Coles credit card, cardholders can earn more flybuys points as they shop.
+By combining these products with a Coles credit card, cardholders can collect more flybuys points as they shop.

 Want money off your weekly shop?
 Instead of redeeming points online, there is an easier way with a Coles credit card.
 Simply use the card to redeem 2000 flybuys points at the checkout, and you will receive $10 off your shop instantly.
 No hassles, it’s done.

 Bulging wallet?
 There are probably heaps of cards in your wallet that you don’t use any more.
 Coles can help simplify things.
 Instead of carrying two cards for your Coles shop, now you can just carry one.
 Your flybuys card is integrated into your Coles credit card so that it automatically collects eligible flybuys points when you use it.
 This can also solve the problem if you tend to leave your flybuys card at home.
 You will never miss out on collecting flybuys points as long as you have your Coles credit card.